buildo/retro/docs/tapiro/installation.md

 title: Installation
 ---

-`tapiro` can be installed as an sbt-plugin.
+`tapiro` can be installed as an Sbt plugin.

 `sbt-tapiro` is an Sbt plugin that uses `tapiro` to generate http/json routes parsing scala traits definitions.